-A letter of credit is a document typically issued by a bank or financial institution, which authorizes the recipient of the letter (the "customer" of the bank) to draw amounts of money up to a specified total, consistent with any terms and conditions set forth in the letter.
-This usually occurs where the bank's customer seeks to assure a seller (the "beneficiary") that it will receive payment for any goods it sells to the customer.
+A letter of credit is a document, normally issued by a bank or financial institution, that authorizes the recipient of the letter (the customer of the bank) to draw amounts of money up to a specified total, consistent with any terms and conditions set forth in the letter.
+In simple terms, a letter of credit documents a bank customer's line of credit, and any terms or restrictions associated with its use of that line of credit.

 A commercial letter of credit assures the seller that the bank will provide payment for any goods or merchandise shipped to the bank's customer, assuming the seller provides any required documentation of the transaction and its shipment of the purchased goods.

 Irrevocable Letter of Credit

 An irrevocable letter of credit includes a guarantee by the issuing bank that if all of the terms and conditions set forth in the letter are satisfied by the beneficiary, the letter of credit will be honored.